KenjiroShiraishi/ai-redflag-checklist/docs/usage_rules.md

 ## Workflow

-### Step 1: Red Flag Detection
+### Step 1: Red Flag Check
 - Enter patient information into the relevant checklist prompt.
-- If **red flags are detected** (e.g., cauda equina, sudden-onset neurological deficits, thunderclap headache), → **immediate referral**.
+- If **red flags are detected** (e.g., cauda equina, sudden-onset neurological deficits, thunderclap headache) → **immediate referral**.
 - If **no red flags**, proceed to Step 2.

-### Step 2: Referral Triggers
+### Step 2: Gray Zone Organization
-- Add examination findings or persistent symptoms (e.g., **SLR positive**, **progressive weakness**, **no improvement with therapy**).
-- The AI will highlight these as **“referral triggers.”**
+- For cases without red flags but with **uncertain findings or borderline concerns**, the AI highlights these as **gray zones**.
+- Examples:
+  - Persistent symptoms without clear cause
+  - Ambiguous neurological findings
+  - Non-specific systemic complaints
-- These are not emergencies, but reasons to advise specialist referral.
+- These gray zones are not emergencies, but they help clinicians decide whether close follow-up or further testing is needed.

+### Step 3: Referral Information
+- The AI structures **referral-related notes**, such as:
+  - Which findings justify referral
+  - Whether the referral is urgent or non-urgent
+  - Key points to include in a referral letter
+- This ensures smoother communication with specialists.

-### Step 3: Patient Explanation
+### Step 4: Patient Explanation
 - The AI can draft a **patient-friendly message** explaining:
-  - Why referral is recommended
+  - Why referral or observation is recommended
   - Why it is not urgent (if no red flags)
-  - What signs/symptoms require urgent re-evaluation
+  - What warning signs require immediate re-evaluation

-- Example:
+Example:
-  *“Your symptoms are not life-threatening, but the positive SLR test suggests a pinched nerve.
-An orthopedic consultation can confirm this and prevent worsening.”*
+*“Your current findings are not life-threatening, but ongoing high blood pressure means it is safer to see an internal medicine specialist.
+Please go soon, and return immediately if chest pain or severe headache occurs.”*

-### Step 4: Documentation
+### Step 5: Documentation
 - Save the input prompt and AI output as a PDF/JSON.
 - Add to `examples/` for transparency and reproducibility.
 - Clinician records the **final decision** in the patient’s chart.

 ---

 ## Example Use Case
-- **Case:** 40-year-old male, leg numbness, SLR positive, no red flags.
+- **Case:** 60s male, recurrent dizziness, no red flags, but persistent high blood pressure.
 - **AI Output:**
   - `red_flags: []`
-  - `referral_triggers: ["SLR positive suggests possible lumbar disc herniation"]`
-  - `refer_to: Orthopedics`
+  - `gray_zone: ["persistent hypertension"]`
+  - `referral: Internal Medicine`
-  - `urgency: non-emergent but timely`
+  - `urgency: non-emergent but necessary`
-  - `patient_message: "Not an emergency, but seeing an orthopedic specialist soon is recommended."`
+  - `patient_message: "Your blood pressure is consistently high.
+It is not an emergency, but you should see an internal medicine doctor soon."`
-- **Clinician Decision:** Referral to orthopedics, with instructions to return immediately if red flag symptoms develop.
+- **Clinician Decision:** Referral to internal medicine, with instructions to return immediately if neurological red flag symptoms appear.

 ---

 ## Key Principles
-- **Red flags first** → safety.
+- **Red flags first** → minimum safety net.
+- **Gray zones next** → avoid overlooking subtle risks.
-- **Referral triggers second** → thoroughness.
+- **Referral information structured** → clear communication with specialists.
 - **Patient explanation always included** → transparency and trust.
 - **Human final decision** → accountability.